 What functions do mists have?

 One of the reasons why l love mists so much is because they are multipurpose products.
 Depending on the mist we choose, they will have different properties or functions to target various concerns.
-Some popular functions are for example, anti aging, skin nourishing, sun blocking, acne care, highlighting… the list goes on and on, but all of them have common features like the ones l explained before.
+Some popular functions are for example, anti aging, skin nourishing, sun blocking, acne care, highlighting, makeup setting… the list goes on and on, but all of them have common features like the ones l explained before.

 What can l use mists for?